 Single sign-on (SSO) enables you to authenticate your employees using your organization’s identity provider.
 If your identity provider supports the SAML 2.0 protocol, you can use Databricks SSO to integrate with your identity provider and sign in.

-SSO is only available in the Databricks Operational Security Package.
+SSO is available only in the Databricks Operational Security Package.

 Go to the Admin Console and select the SSO tab.